 How we do our work

-The PCC’s role with respect to health and social care services is to represent the interests of the public;
+The PCC’s role with respect to health and social care services is to;

 - promote the involvement of the public;